muffin-rice/Gruff/docs/proposal.md

 ## Summary

+Our goal is to create an intelligent Bridge bidding agent.
 We will be using DeepMind's [OpenSpiel](https://github.com/deepmind/open_spiel) as a starter for the environment.
 Our agent should be able to output a bid based on previous bids and knowledge of its current hand.

-Our goal is to be able to test and implement algorithms that are able to perform well in imperfect information, zero-sum, and collaborative games, of which Bridge is a unique game that fills all of these criteria.
+At the moment, we intend to build an agent that functions as a single player (Bridge is played in teams of 2).
+Depending on progress, we may attempt to incorporate human bidding conventions.

 ## Algorithms